PARCE-project/PARCE-1/README.md

-sudo apt-get install python3-pip sudo apt-get install python3-tk sudo apt-get install python3-yaml pip3 install GromacsWrapper
+sudo apt-get install python3-pip sudo apt-get install python3-tk sudo apt-get install python3-yaml python3 -m pip install GromacsWrapper==0.8 numpy==1.18 scipy==1.4 matplotlib==3.0
 ```

-**NOTE: A `install_dependencies.sh` file is provided to automatize the installation of dependencies in the Linux (Ubuntu) operating system**
+**NOTE: A `install_dependencies.sh` file is provided to automatize the installation of dependencies in the Linux (Ubuntu) operating system.**

 ## Input files required

-To run the protocol, **it is required to previously run a simulation in Gromacs with the system of interest**.
+To run the protocol, **first, it is required to run a simulation in Gromacs of the starting complex.
+Typically, the system is required to equilibrate for a sufficiently long time (100ns or so)**.
 After that, the following input files are required:

 - A PDB file containing the starting system, including the protein, peptide and solvent. **Ideally renumber the chains to start from position 1 at each chain**
 - The topology files of the structure chains
 - (Optional) A GRO file of the PDB template structure
-- (Optional) Files with itp extensions that selects the atoms restrained during the simulations
+- (Optional) Files with itp extensions that select the atoms restrained during the simulations

 ## MDP files for Gromacs MD simulations

-The protocol has included a set of mdp files (with fixed names) to run the multiple minimization steps, the NVT equilibrations and the NPT production stages.
-The parameters have been optimized for the protocol efficiency and accuracy. **However, if these parameters are going to be modified by the user, the source files can be found in the folder src/start/mdp.
+The protocol has included a set of mdp files (with fixed names) to run the MD simulation of each MC step after each mutation.
+These include the minimization steps, the NVT equilibration and the NPT production stages.
+The parameters have been optimized for the protocol efficiency and accuracy. **However, these parameters can be modified by the user, the source files can be found in the folder src/start/mdp.
 The default temperature of the system is 310K.**

 ## Graphical summary